fusioncharts/dev_centre_docs/fusiontime/fusiontime-data-engine/sort.md

 ### Ascending Order

 When you sort one or more columns in the `DataTable` in ascending order, the data will be arranged from the lowest to the highest values.
-FusionTime by default sorts data in ascending order.
+By default, FusionTime sorts data in ascending order.

 The code to sort the above table with respect to the `Sales` column in ascending order is given below: